Updated on January 25, 2020

 The short answer is no.

-Sports betting is currently limited to on-site wagering only at Santa Ana Star, being that online gambling and sports betting itself remain illegal elsewhere under New Mexico law.
+Sports betting is currently limited to on-site wagering only at tribal casinos that have chosen to open sportsbooks, being that online gambling and sports betting itself remain illegal elsewhere under New Mexico law.

 New Mexico Sports Betting FAQs